 Morgan Buck is a visual artist living and working in Portland, OR.
 He holds two degrees; an MFA in Craft from OCAC in 2015, and a BFA in Painting from PNCA in 2010.

 I surf the web from my laptop looking for images with strong formal qualities and memorable features.
 Images that would be difficult for me to just imagine.
-Than I use a special photography process for a screen shot.
-Many of us have taken bad cellphone panoramas to distort images of our friends into mutants.
-I shoot the screenshots of the found images like one of these a glitchy bad panoramas.
+Than I use a special photography process for the screen shot.
+Many of us have taken bad cell phone glitchy bad panoramas to distort images of our friends into mutant images.
+I glitchy bad panoramas of the found images like one of these a.
 I weave the iphone camera around the found image distorting it into a completely different compositions.
-I also hold a 10x magnification lens in front of the camera (like a macro lens), so I can weave the shot in focus and then pull it out of focus creating dizzying spacial effects and differing levels of recognisability.
-There’s much more to it than that and it’s not as easy as it sounds, but for sake of keeping it short and sweet, that’s pretty much how I create my source images.
+I also hold a 10x magnification lens in front of the camera (like a macro lens), so I can weave the shot in focus and then pull it out of focus creating dizzying special effects and differing levels of recognisability.
+This entire process is to transform the internet images into looking like very strange painting-like images.

-I reference printouts of these macro-bad-panoramic-screenshots as accurately as possible as I paint them large scale with the airbrush.
-While painting, I’m editing out pixelation, glitches, and other obvious digital process giveaways while translating the image into the painting leaving only the image content.
+Referencing printouts of these painting-like images, I translate them as accurately as possible while I paint them large scale with the airbrush.
+While painting, I’m editing out pixelation, glitches, and other obvious digital process giveaways while translating the image into the painting.
 At this point in the process, I see myself as being more of a digital printer than a painter: I become one with the machine, disinterested self expression.
-The atomized paint on the matte surface created by the airbrush resembles a printed surface enough to fool people into thinking they’re digital prints until they examine at a closer distance.

 Artist Statement 2017